vtortonesi/IGEL-Reporting/Readme.md

   3. Report Server configured
   4. Reporting Services web service running and validated a connection can be made to the ReportServer site

-  #### Note: Please see the Word document provided as a guide for a basic SSRS installation.
+  #### Note: Please see the Word document provided above as a guide for a basic SSRS installation.

 ### Scripts